webanno/webanno/_use-case-gallery/cobhuni/index.md

 hidden: false
 ---

-**Source**: <i>This example was kindly contributed by
+**Source:** <i>This example was kindly contributed by
 <a href="https://www.aai.uni-hamburg.de/voror/personen/gonzalez.html">Alicia González Martínez</a>,
 Universität Hamburg, Germany, ERC-Project COBHUNI</i>

-The COBHUNI project investigates how the ideas of prenatal life in Islamic history have developed over 1400 years of Islamic history and to show in an overall view, which factors have influenced and possibly also changed these ideas at different times.
+The [COBHUNI](https://www.cobhuni.uni-hamburg.de) project investigates how the ideas of prenatal life in Islamic history have developed over 1400 years of Islamic history and to show in an overall view, which factors have influenced and possibly also changed these ideas at different times.

 The COBHUNI corpus includes a collection of Islamic religious texts from different historical periods.